 PSC is a voluntary program that provides residency and support services to parolees to enable successful reintegration into their communities.
-The program focuses on parolee employment, job search and placement training, substance abuse education, stress management, victim awareness, computer supported literacy, and life skills.
+The program focuses on parolee employment, job search and placement training, substance use disorder education, stress management, victim awareness, computer supported literacy, and life skills.
 A 52-week certified domestic violence program is provided to applicable parolees.
 The expectation is that parolees will remain in the program, at no cost to the parolee, and save 75 percent of their net earnings once they become employed.

 Up to 180 days with the possibility of an additional 185 days, based on assessed need.